U.S. Supreme Court's Ginsburg takes part in arguments after treatment

-WASHINGTON (Reuters) - Justice Ruth Bader Ginsburg, at 87 the oldest member of the U.S. Supreme Court, participated in oral arguments on Wednesday a day after being hospitalized to undergo treatment for a benign gall bladder condition.
+WASHINGTON (Reuters) - Justice Ruth Bader Ginsburg, at 87 the oldest member of the U.S. Supreme Court, participated in oral arguments on Wednesday a day after being hospitalized to undergo treatment for a benign gall bladder condition, the latest in a series of medical issues.

-The argument in a case involving a dispute over an Obamacare requirement regarding health insurance coverage for women’s birth control was conducted by teleconference amid the coronavirus pandemic.
-Ginsburg posed a question to the Trump administration’s lawyer Noel Francisco early in the argument.
+The argument in a case involving a dispute over an Obamacare requirement that employers that offer employees health insurance provide coverage for women’s birth control was conducted by teleconference amid the coronavirus pandemic.

+Ginsburg, who was treated at Johns Hopkins Hospital in Baltimore, posed lengthy questions expressing doubt over a bid by President Donald Trump’s adminstration to implement rules allowing employers to obtain religious exemptions from the contraception mandate.

+The liberal justice told Solicitor General Noel Francisco that the administration has “tossed entirely to the wind what Congress considered to be essential, that women be provided this service, with no hassle and no cost to them.”

-Ginsburg, a leader of the court’s liberal bloc, had a gallstone that had caused an infection and was treated non-surgically at Johns Hopkins Hospital in Baltimore, court spokeswoman Kathy Arberg said on Tuesday, adding that the justice was to remain hospitalized for a day or two.
+Ginsburg had a gallstone that had caused an infection and was treated non-surgically, court spokeswoman Kathy Arberg said on Tuesday, adding that the justice was to remain hospitalized for a day or two.
 Ginsburg has experienced a number of serious health issues in recent years, including treatment for pancreatic cancer last year.

 Tuesday’s hospitalization could present a risk as it comes amid a pandemic that continues to surge throughout the United States and around the world.
 The coronavirus has proven to be particularly dangerous in elderly people, especially those with underlying medical issues.
 Three of the nine justices are over age 70, including Ginsburg as well as Justices Stephen Breyer (81) and Clarence Thomas (71).